Kong/kongponents/docs/components/pagination.md

 <KPagination :neighbors="2" :total-count="1000" />
 ```

 If KPagination detects horizontal overflow it will automatically reduce number of displayed neighbors down to a number at which it fits into the parent container without overflowing, ignoring the value provided through `neighbors` prop.
 It will always display at least 1 neighbor.
-See the example below where value passed through the `neighbors` prop is unreasonably high but KPagination only displays as many items as it can without overflowing.
+See the example below where value passed through the `neighbors` prop is unreasonably high but KPagination only displays as many items as it can fit in without overflowing.

 <KPagination :neighbors="20" :total-count="1000" />